-If we already have a good deal of stress, not sleeping well will make it worse.
-It’s also that difficulties with Fibromyalgia made worse by stress can increase our struggles falling asleep or getting quality sleep.
+If we already have a good deal of stress, not sleeping well will worsen it.
+It’s also that difficulties with fibromyalgia made worse by stress can increase our struggles falling asleep or getting quality sleep.

 If your attempts at achieving quality sleep are not working, don't hesitate to speak with your medical practitioner about your sleep issues.
 Getting quality sleep should be a high priority when striving to reduce stress.

 You will already know that having a healthy diet is essential, but it’s also tremendously helpful to deal with stress daily.
-You can’t always do much about the stress that hits you from unexpected sources, but you can reduce it and help manage it by eating a healthy diet.
+You can’t always do much to minimize the stress that hits you from somewhere unexpected, but you can reduce it or help manage it better by eating a healthy diet.

 Oatmeal is a quick, easy & versatile stress-busting pantry staple.
 So it's not surprising that we tend to crave high-carb and sweet treats when we're stressed.
-Carbs increase levels of the feel-good hormone serotonin and lessen the brain's response to stress.
+Carbohydrates increase the feel-good hormone serotonin levels and lessen the brain's response to stress.

 Chamomile tea is known to reduce stress and anxiety.
 In addition, it can be used for relaxation and to help alleviate insomnia.

 Perhaps try to eat out during your lunch break, take a short walk or read a book sitting outside in your garden.
-Try to spend more time outdoors, and see if it helps your stress naturally reduce each day.
+Try to spend more time outdoors and see if it helps your stress naturally reduce each day.

 Caffeine, unfortunately, can make your stress worse as it can increase the stress hormone cortisol.
-If you drink a lot of caffeine from coffee or soft drinks, it might be time to consider reducing it.
+So if you drink a lot of caffeine from coffee or soft drinks, it might be time to consider reducing it.

-Have you ever noticed that your stress is worse on days when you spend a lot of time on social network pages?
-Too often, these sites increase stress, whether from the latest tragedy in your city or country, political or religious debates, or just drama with people you know in your life.
+Have you noticed that your stress is worse on days when you spend a lot of time on social network pages?
+Too often, these sites increase stress and anxiety, whether from the latest tragedy in your city or country, political or religious debates, or just drama with people you know in your life.